-Astrid Leck Research fellow: International Centre for Eye Health, London School of Hygiene and Tropical Medicine, London, UK.
+Astrid Leck Research fellow.
+International Centre for Eye Health, London School of Hygiene and Tropical Medicine, Keppel Street, London W1CE 7HT, UK.

-This article aims to provide a comprehensive guide to taking a corneal scrape and making a diagnosis (Figures 1-4).
+This article aims to provide a comprehensive guide to taking a corneal scrape and making a diagnosis.
 However, there are settings in which there are either limited or no laboratory facilities available to the ophthalmologist; for example, at primary level eye care centres in rural locations.
-In these circumstances, microscopy may still provide valuable information to guide clinicians in their choice of treatment (Figures 5-11 are images of infected corneal tissue as seen by microscopy).
+In these circumstances, microscopy may still provide valuable information to guide the clinician in their choice of treatment (Figures 5-11 are images of infected corneal tissue as seen by microscopy).